3d-partons/partons/doc/markdown/partons_configuration.md

 print.mode = BOTH

 # Path to the directory containing Logger output text files
-log.folder.path = bin
+log.folder.path = /path/to/output/folder
 ```

 # environment_configuration.dat {#config_env}

 This file contains environment configuration information.
 The path to this file should be set in `partons.properties` via `environment.configuration.file.path` option.
-The main purpose of this file is to store it in the database during the insertion of data, so latter one can easily reproduce the used computational environment.
+The main purpose of this file is to store it in the database during the insertion of data, so later one can easily reproduce the used computational environment.
 The file must be set by the user and its content may look as follows:

 ```
 system: Linux partonsVM 3.16.0-4-amd64 #1 SMP Debian 3.16.43-2 (2017-04-30) x86_64 GNU/Linux